Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/monitoring.md

 Assessment question

-- How do you obtain and utilize platform and workload data to create alerts?
+- How are platform and workload data obtained and mapped to thresholds to create alerts?
-- Are there mappings between the application and platform layer (e.g., if you get a site down alert and an infra alert for high CPU), and do they map application availability (e.g., up/down alerts)?
-- Are thresholds defined for CPU, Memory, and disks?
-- Is automation configured to alert responsible parties when thresholds are exceeded?
-- Are notifications in place to alert the appropriate teams during an outage?

 ## Cost Management
+#### Impact: _Cost Optimization, Operational Excellence_

+Cost monitoring refers to the ability to keep track of costs associated with Azure VMware Solution private cloud.

+### Recommendations
+•	Use the vSphere events and alarms subsystem to monitor vSphere and set up triggers.
+•	Configure Azure Alerts in Azure VMware Solution.
+Such alerts enable operation teams to respond to expected and unexpected events in real time.

 #### Assessment Questions
 Are there Azure budgets and alerts on costs?

 ### Troubleshooting and Debugging

+Efficient debugging and troubleshooting of the application necessitate logs, metrics, and associated information, such as event activities, to identify, analyze, and establish connections between events.

+### Recommendations

+•	Configure Azure VMware Solution syslog forwarding to Log Analytics.
+Configure it with all relevant logs, metrics, and diagnostic information.
+•	Configure Azure Arc-enabled Server agent on guest VMs running inside Azure VMware Solution private cloud.

 #### Assessment Questions
-Have you identified common queries needed for troubleshooting and debugging?
+Have common queries for troubleshooting and debugging been identified and defined?

 ## Visualization
 #### Impact: _Operational excellence_